 Cover your coughs and sneezes.

 Always teach your child to cough or sneeze into the crook of the armpit, elbow, or hand.
-Always wash hands after sneezing or coughing.
+Always wash your hands after sneezing or coughing.

 Keep an eye on breathing.